-TripleLift’s brand partners are aligned with plans to purchase an average of 3 ad formats in the next year.
+TripleLift’s brand partners are aligned with plans to purchase an average of three ad formats in the next year.
 Did someone say omnichannel?
-But a deeper dive into industry-wide attitudes toward innovative platforms like CTV reveals that spend in this area is much smaller than those for traditional ad formats, suggesting that companies are giving new, emerging ad formats only a skeptical glance for the next 5-10 years.
-But if brands are looking to keep up with current trends, why are they passing up this golden opportunity?
+But a deeper dive into industry-wide attitudes toward innovative platforms like CTV reveals spend in this area is less than those for traditional ad formats, suggesting that companies are giving new, emerging ad formats only a skeptical glance for the next 5-10 years.
+But if brands want to keep up with current trends, why are they passing up this golden opportunity?

 Let’s take a look at a breakdown:

 - A brand chooses to run a campaign with a single ad format, say banner ads.
 By running a brand lift study, we conclude that the banner ads effectively generate a strong lift in lower-funnel metrics.

 - The same brand runs a campaign that splits its budget across four formats: in-feed native, banner ads, and in-stream video/CTV spots.
 The campaign still delivers lifts on the lower funnel and statistically significant brand awareness and favorability increases.
 By implementing an omnichannel approach (including relatively new formats), the campaign efficiently and effectively targeted the full funnel mix efficiently and effectively.